Barham Picnic Site Community Project

-Gipping Valley Visitor Centre
+(formerly the Gipping Valley Visitor Centre)

-As the note from the Council indicates, the long distance footpath along the River Gipping is still open and you can download Trust footpath maps from our website.
+The long distance footpath along the River Gipping is still open and you can download Trust footpath maps from our website.

 Work to build a new Visitor Centre and Cafe at Needham Lake is underway.
 Completion is anticipated early next year.